alexdsbreslav/quicklooks/how_to_use_quicklook/README.md

 # quicklook How-To
 **quicklook is written to be copied-and-pasted into your code**.
-It makes visualization easy and lowers to barrier to creating attractive plots.
 I use quicklook in JupyterLab (and Jupyter Notebook) and I wrote it with that user interface in mind.
 If you do not already use JupyterLab and are interested in learning how, check out my [python_for_uxr tutorial](https://github.com/alexdsbreslav/python_for_uxr).

 ## Before you start...
 1. Make sure that quicklook is imported into your notebook.
 At the top of every one of my notebooks, I import quicklook along with several other key packages: